kyma-project/kyma/components/function-controller/design/subresources_templates_proposal.md

 ### Precedence

-The lower Spec fields should have higher precedence over the high level fields.
-This it would be possible to only override a limited set of the template subfields without having to fill out the full template.
+The lower specification fields must have higher precedence over the high-level fields.
+This allows for overriding a limited set of template subfields without filling out the template completely.

 ### Version Conversion